aegisfoundry/NimbleKB/docs/User-Manual/tips.md

 Holdbacks are reporting tools that allow the store to calculate tip values after holdbacks, such as charging credit card fees to servers on tips.

+You can optional enable Tip Sharing or Tip Pooling, exclusive of each other.
+- Tip Sharing allows for tipped employees to transfer part of their non-cash tips to other employees (tip-out)
+- Tip Pooling is a mechanism to assist sites that tip pools by allowing a manager to distribute the tips between eligible employees.

+See the specific documentation on each function for more details.